the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 ## Available tools for CITATION.cff (Abel and Faruk)

-Several tools are being created to facilitate the creation and validation of `CITATION.cff` files, as well as the conversion to and from other formats.
+Several tools exist to facilitate the creation and validation of `CITATION.cff` files, as well as the conversion to and from other formats.
 See the [table at the repository's specification](https://github.com/citation-file-format/citation-file-format#tools-to-work-with-citationcff-files-wrench) for a list of all known tools.
 Below we list a few of the main ones.